Boeing 777X 'realistically' will not win certification approval before mid-2023 - U.S. FAA

 By David Shepardson

 The FAA in a May 13 letter to Boeing seen by Reuters cited a number of issues in rejecting a request by the manufacturer to issue a Type Inspection Authorization (TIA) Readiness.
-"The aircraft is not yet ready for TIA," the FAA wrote.
+"The aircraft is not yet ready for TIA," the FAA wrote, declining to approve "a phased TIA of limited scope with a small number of certification flight test plans."

-The letter cites numerous concerns about lack of data and the lack of a preliminary safety assessment for the FAA to review.
+The letter, which had not previously been made public, cites numerous concerns about lack of data and the lack of a preliminary safety assessment for the FAA to review.

 “The FAA will not approve any aircraft unless it meets our safety and certification standards," the agency said in a statement Sunday.